2105789/Lango/FEATURES.md

 ## Limitations

-- JSON strings in Lango code currently require avoiding escape sequences
-- No object literal syntax (use JSON strings instead)
 - Synchronous HTTP requests only (no async/await)
+- No module/package system yet

 ## Future Enhancements